Humayun Ahmed: Legacy

+In recognition of the works of Humayun, The Times of India wrote, "Humayun was a custodian of the Bangladeshi literary culture whose contribution single-handedly shifted the capital of Bengali literature from Kolkata to Dhaka without any war or revolution." and entitled him "The Shakespeare of Bangladesh".
+Sunil Gangopadhyay described him as the most popular writer in the Bengali language for a century, and according to him (Sunil), Humayun Ahmed was even more popular than Sarat Chandra Chattopadhyay.
+His works, such as Kothao Keu Nei, Aaj Robibar, and Bohubrihi, are still considered relevant by fans and critics.
+Many Bangladeshi filmmakers are still inspired by his works.
+Humayun Ahmed's books have been the top sellers at the Ekushey Book Fair during every year of the 1990s and 2000s.

 Exim Bank, a commercial bank and Anyadin, an entertainment magazine jointly introduced an award program, Humayun Ahmed Sahitya Puruskar, which would be conferred to two writers every year on Ahmed's birth anniversary – 12 November.

 Several cinematographic adaptations of Ahmed's stories are made after his death.
 Anil Bagchir Ekdin (2015), directed by Morshedul Islam, won six Bangladesh National Film Awards.
 Krishnopokkho (2016) was directed by Meher Afroz Shaon.
 In October 2016, she announced the production of her next film based on Nokkhotrer Raat.
 Debi (2018) is produced by a grant from the Government of Bangladesh.